FlorianBaba/AdventOfCodeSolution/README.md

 BUT!
 -----

-Get the solution from this is what could be called cheating ...
+Get the solution from this is what could be called cheating...

 Keep in mind that Santa is watching you! :3